falcosecurity/falco-website/content/en/blog/falco-mitre-attack/index.md

 The ATT&CK Framework serves as an extensive repository of documented tactics, techniques, and procedures (TTPs) commonly employed by cyber adversaries.
 By gaining a comprehensive understanding of these TTPs, organizations can enhance their defensive capabilities and fortify their cybersecurity posture.

-Falco is a valuable open-source tool that provides runtime security for containers, virtual machines, and standalone Linux hosts.
+Falco is a valuable open source tool that provides runtime security for containers, virtual machines, and standalone Linux hosts.
 Organizations use Falco to monitor, detect, identify, and respond to suspicious activity.
 Falco detects suspicious activities and alerts security teams in real-time based on static rules provided in the rules file.

 Whether you are a security analyst, a DevOps engineer, or an avid container enthusiast, this blog offers invaluable insights on utilizing MITRE ATT&CK-focused Falco rules to bolster your environment against advanced adversarial attacks.